Tosi-eu/Java/MutationTest/README.md

  -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

- # Where do I have to put the files?
+ # Where the files must be located?

   Ientifier.java: Must to be in src/main/java
   IdentifierTestCase.java: Must to be in src/test/java